+Correspondingly, the decoupled network becomes more interpretable, and one can trace the functional processing behavior layer-by-layer to form a hierarchical path towards understanding the working principle of the decoupled network.
+Meanwhile, each filter is only related to a set of similar input images after the decoupling, thus they also become more interpretable, and the combination of them forms a decoupled sub-architecture, which better characterizes the specific semantic concepts.
+Such a decoupled architecture further benefits from a low computational cost for network acceleration, as well as good hints for adversarial samples detection, which are subsequently validated in our experiments.

-\begin{itemize} \item We propose a novel light-weight architecture controlling module to interpret the neural network by dynamically identifying the activated filter for different inputs.
-This module is differentiable, such that the network can be optimized by using gradient descent method.
+We summarize our three main contributions as follows: \begin{itemize} \item To interpret neural networks by dynamically selecting the filters for different inputs, we propose a lightweight architecture controlling module, which is differentiable and can be optimized by SGD based on the losses we propose.

-\item We lead the disentangled architecture, by which functional processing of each layer can well be interpreted, which help us better understand the rationale behind the network inference.
-Thus, the decoupled architecture benefits extensive applications, including network interpretation, acceleration and adversarial attacking.
+\item The decoupled network reserves similar performance of the original network and has better interpretable.
+Thus it enables the functional processing of each calculation path to be well interpreted, which helps better understand the rationale behind the network inference, as well as explore the relationship between filters and semantic concepts in the decoupled network.

-\item Our method is generic and flexible, which can be easily used on existing network architectures, such as VGG, ResNet and GoogleNet.
-We achieve up to $2 \times \sim 4 \times$ speed up with few accuracy drop for these popular network architectures.
+\item Our method is generic and flexible, which can be easily employed on the existing network architectures, such as VGGNets \cite{simonyan2014very}, ResNets \cite{he2016deep}, and Inceptions \cite{szegedy2015going}.
+The decoupled architecture further benefits extensive applications, including network acceleration and adversarial samples detection. \end{itemize}